ginjo/esphome-dynamic-cron/README.md

   * **crontab**: string, *optional* `("")`

-    Sets the default `crontab` string.
+    Sets the default cron expression(s) string (we refer to that here as `crontab`).
     The `crontab` string can be edited at runtime through the web interface or the API.

   * **disabled**: boolean, *optional* `(false)`